 - Give feedback and highlight the student’s strong and weak areas in the target language.

 - Make sure you set aside some time for the last three points in this section.
-Rushing may negatively affect student perception of teachers.
+Rushing may negatively affect student perception of teachers:

-- Suggest a learning plan to achieve their measurable goals and ask for the student’s consent: “I’d suggest that we focus on/practice/expand… How does that sound?
+- Suggest a general plan to achieve their measurable goals and ask for the student’s consent: “I’d suggest that we focus on/practice/expand… How does that sound?
 Would you agree?
 Would you be happy with that?”

 AFTER